 I mean, I can say that from personal experience when I have downloaded fonts, bought fonts, whatever, and then I see them on my computer or I’m at least scrolling through all my fonts because I have plenty to choose from and I’m like, “Why did I download this?
 This is not a good font.”
 So, it may be smart to sit on a font for a while and see if you actually like it six months from now.

-Sometimes, people ask me, if there’s a better time of year to rebrand.
+Sometimes, people ask me, if there’s a better time of year to do a business rebrand.
 I know a lot of people like to rebrand and launch in January, but keep in mind, since so many people like to do that, then you’re launching along with everyone else.

 As for any other time in the year, honestly, there’s not really like a prime season for rebranding.
 I really think it also depends on your business.
 Like, if you’re doing several launches a year, obviously you would not want to rebrand and launch at the same time.